jean553/c-data-structures/README.md

 Pros:
  * The size is not fixed
- * Read/Write is fast with small lists
+ * Fast read and write operations with small lists
- * Inserting/Removing does not require to copy the data itself (advantage with big objects)
+ * Inserting and removing don't require data copy

 Cons:
- * Read/Write is slow with long lists ( O(n) )
+ * slow read and write operations with long lists ( O(n) )

 ### Double linked list